United Nations Protection Force: Fall of Srebrenica

 NATO initiated "Operation Deliberate Force" on 30 August 1995 in response to further provocations by Serb forces.
 At this point, UNPROFOR had become "militarily engaged" with NATO against the Bosnian Serb Army.
 NATO and UNPROFOR were increasingly difficult to separate by autumn 1995, both in terms of policy and actions taken on the ground.

 In retaliation for the NATO bombings, the Serbs proceeded to retrieve their confiscated heavy weapons from the UN-controlled concentration points by force.
 The peace-keepers, massively outnumbered, were forced to surrender after brief, symbolic firefights.
 In several instances, Blue Helmets were surrounded in weapon storage areas by numerically superior Serbian forces.
 General Hervé Gobillard, commanding officer for UN troops in Sarajevo, stated that the peacekeepers were "merely limited in their movements, yet [had] arms, ammunition, food for many days, and strict orders to defend their positions", but in the light of the hostage-takings, concerns were raised and the UN-led bombing stopped.
 Also, Serbian retaliations against civilians stemming from the bombings caused 70 dead and 150 wounded in Tuzla, and 5 dead in Goražde.

 Later, on a winter day, British UN troops carrying sidearms were confronted by General Mladić skiing down the piste at Sarajevo's former Olympic skiing resort but made no move for their weapons.
 Mladić was accompanied by four bodyguards.
 Despite an active warrant for his arrest issued by the Hague, they decided to carry on skiing.
 NATO later sent commandos to arrest suspected war criminals, but Mladić went underground.
 No amount of NATO action or UN demands, or even a $5 million bounty announced by Washington, resulted in his apprehension.
 However, in May 2011, Mladić was finally arrested and sent to the ICTY.

 Operation Storm and Dayton Agreement

-The above actions and operations by Croat Forces in the Krajina during Operation Storm on August 1995 altered the political geography of BiH.
-Collectively, these ultimately led to the Dayton Agreement and the deployment of the NATO led IFOR on 20 December 1995 to ensure the adherence of the Former Warring Factions (FWF) to the Military Annexes of The General Framework Agreement for Peace in Bosnia and Herzegovina.
-Some of UNPROFOR troops were folded into the new IFOR forces, but for all intents and purposes, UNPROFOR no longer operated in Bosnia and Herzegovina.
+The above actions and operations by Croat Forces in Krajina during Operation Storm in August 1995 altered the political geography of BiH.
+Collectively, these ultimately led to the Dayton Agreement and the deployment of the NATO-led IFOR on 20 December 1995 to ensure the adherence of the Former Warring Factions (FWF) to the Military Annexes of The General Framework Agreement for Peace in Bosnia and Herzegovina.
+Some of the UNPROFOR troops were folded into the new IFOR forces, but for all intents and purposes, UNPROFOR no longer operated in Bosnia and Herzegovina.